 Getting auto financing is easy.
 Most automobile dealerships have relationships with dozens of auto finance companies that offer financing for car buyers with no money down.
 One thing about automobile loans is that the payment terms, also known as amortization schedule, are short.
 For a new car, the maximum a new car buyer can finance their vehicle is 7 years.

 Some new vehicles, such as new SUVs or decked-out pick-up trucks as well as luxury sedans and fancy sports cars can have price tags of higher than $60,000.
 Even a $25,000 new Honda can yield a monthly payment of $500.00 per month.
 A $500.00 per month car loan payment is equivalent to a $100,000 principal and interest payment on a home loan.
 If you need to purchase a new car and see yourself buying a new home in the near future, it is greatly recommended to delay buying that new car until having closed on the home loan.

 How Auto Loans Affect Home Loans When Trading In Your Car

-If you currently have a larger car loan payment and do not qualify for a home loan because of your high auto loan payment, you may want to think about trading your car in for another vehicle and see if you can get a lower monthly auto payment.
-It does not matter how much of the car loan balance you have, what matters is the monthly minimum monthly payment when it comes to a mortgage lender.
-You can have a $200,000 Lamborghini and if your payment is $300.00 per month, this is better than having a $20,000 Honda with a monthly payment of $600.00 per month.
-Mortgage lenders will not take the balance owed but will take the monthly payment of the borrower.
-If you have a $500.00 per month auto payment and if you can buy a newer car and extend the terms so you can have a lower monthly payment, this will be a good idea since it will reduce your overall debt to income ratios.
+If you currently have a larger car loan payment and do not qualify for a home loan because of the high auto loan payment, you may want to think about trading the car in for another vehicle.
+See if you can get a lower monthly auto payment.
+It does not matter how much the car loan balance is.
+What matters is the monthly minimum monthly payment when it comes to lenders.
+Consumers can have a $200,000 Lamborghini and if the payment is $300.00 per month, this is better than having a $20,000 Honda with a monthly payment of $600.00 per month.
+Lenders will not take the balance owed but will take the monthly payment of the borrower.
+If you have a $500.00 per month auto payment and if you can buy a newer car and extend the terms to lower monthly payment, this will be a good idea since it will reduce overall debt to income ratios